 Would you ever suspect one of your teachers to be a painter?
 Marion Adnams, a modern languages teacher from Derby, England turned out to be a hidden talent.
-When she began to take evening drawing classes, nobody expected she would turn a Surrealist… So keep your eyes open, maybe one of your tutors is a secret artist!
+When she began taking evening drawing classes, nobody expected she would turn into a Surrealist… So keep your eyes open, maybe one of your tutors is a secret artist as well!

-Adnams was born and lived in Derby.
-In 1930s she began her drawing classes and in 1938 she stopped teaching languages to start teaching art.
-Around that moment she began producing paintings whose style was reminiscent of the works by Renee Magritte and Paul Nash.
+Marion Adnams was born and lived in Derby, UK.
+In the 1930s she began drawing classes and in 1938 she stopped teaching languages to start teaching art.
+Around that time she began producing paintings whose style was reminiscent of the works by René Magritte and Paul Nash.
 Her surroundings had an immediate influence on her early paintings.
-In general, her works rarely feature figures and focus instead on landscapes and objects which are seemingly unrelated.
+In general, her works focus on landscapes and objects which are seemingly unrelated.
 Yet, she never offered any explanations to her works, preferring people to interpret the meanings for themselves.

-Although nowadays she is rather forgotten, during her lifetime she was quite a renown.
-For about 30 years she showed continuously in London and the provinces and even had a retrospective at Midland Group Gallery in 1971.
-She was a versatile artist, for example in 1964-5 she completed a series of murals for Immanuel Church, Stapenhill, Burton-upon-Trent.
+Although nowadays she is not that well-known, during her lifetime she was quite renowned.
+For about 30 years she exhibited her works continuously in London and the provinces and even had a retrospective show at Midland Group Gallery in 1971.
+She was a versatile artist, for example in 1964-1965 she completed a series of murals for Immanuel Church, Stapenhill, and Burton-upon-Trent.

-If you are intrigued, you have a chance to study her oeuvre in the Derby Museum which is featuring an exhibition Marion Adnams: A Singular Woman!
-For the first time in almost fifty years, you can see at one exhibition her paintings, drawings, prints, and personal objects.
-Lucy Bamford, Senior Curator of Fine Art at Derby Museums said that despite having achieved recognition and commercial success during her own lifetime, she has since become something of a forgotten artist.
+Despite having achieved recognition and commercial success during her own lifetime, she has since become something of a forgotten artist.
 This exhibition finally gives us a chance to redress this and introduce her remarkable vision to a new generation.
-Enjoy!